web

 09:45 – 10:15 Registration and Refreshments

-Session 1 Organelles and Disease (Chair: Dr Margarida Ruas, Oxford, UK)
+Session 1 Organelles and Disease (Chair: Margarida Ruas, Centre for Medicines Discovery, University of Oxford)

-11:00 – 11:30 Professor Andrea Ballabio (Naples, Italy) Lysosomal signalling in metabolic adaptation and tumorigenesis
+11:00 – 11:30 Professor Andrea Ballabio, TIGEM Lysosomal signalling in metabolic adaptation and tumorigenesis

-12:30 – 13:00 Dr Nuno Raimundo (Penn State, USA) Targeting signaling elicited by mitochondrial and lysosomal defects
+12:30 – 13:00 Dr Nuno Raimondo, Pennsylvania State University Targeting signaling elicited by mitochondrial and lysosomal defects

 13:00 – 14:00 Lunch and Poster Viewing